platformsh/platformsh-docs/sites/platform/src/define-routes/_index.md

             enabled: false

     # Below HTTP config may not be necessary for every Websocket client.
-    # It is required for some, as only defining a HTTPS config may trigger an automatic redirect to HTTP.
+    # It is required for some, as only defining an HTTPS config may trigger an automatic redirect to HTTP.
     "http://{default}/ws":
         type: upstream
         upstream: "app:http"